reportportal/docs/src/md/src/GettingStarted/Integrations.md

 [ ![Reset to Global Jira Integration](Images/userGuide/gettingStarted/JiraGlobal.png) ](https://youtu.be/KIrEVY-DKiA)

-### Some tricks when you create a new connections:
+### Some tricks when you create a new connection:

-1. Verify that the link to JIRA system is correct.
+1. Verify that the link to the JIRA system is correct.
 There are some variants are possible, for instance: https://jira.company.com/jira https://jiraeu.company.com

 2. Verify the project name in JIRA is correct.
-Please fill in Project name field with project key value, e.g. project ABC-DEF has key ABCDEF.
+Please fill in the Project name field with project key-value, e.g. project ABC-DEF has key ABCDEF.

-3. Verify username and password data.
-Make sure, that login name and not email is in the username field.
-In case all the data above is correct, but the error appears again, check whether user's credentials to JIRA are not expired.
-As far as JIRA sends the request in html format, we are not able to display the real reason of error.
+3. Verify the username and password data.
+Make sure, that the login name and not the email are in the username field.
+In case all the data above is correct, but the error appears again, check whether the user's credentials to JIRA are not expired.
+As far as JIRA sends the request in HTML format, we are not able to display the real reason for the error.
 To check and/or resolve the issue, please do the next steps:

    *    Open JIRA page
    *    Login JIRA with domain credentials using basic authorization (i.e., fill in user's login name and password into the fields)
-   *	Submit the login form Screen with CAPTCHA should appears
+   *    Submit the login form Screen with CAPTCHA should appear
    *    Enter the symbols
    *    Submit the credentials again
-   *	Now try to establish the connection to JIRA on ReportPortal project.
+   *    Now try to establish the connection to JIRA on the ReportPortal project.

-4. SSL instance of JIRA (even cloud version) can be accessed by JIRA API token, used instead of password.
+4. SSL instance of JIRA (even cloud version) can be accessed by JIRA API token, used instead of a password.
-After you have connected Jira and ReportPortal, you can choose an issue type which you will be able to add to Jira during “Post Issue” operation.
-Also, user can add a predefined fields that user can fill.
+After you have connected Jira and ReportPortal, you can choose an issue type that you will be able to add to Jira during the “Post Issue” operation.
+Also, the user can add predefined fields that the user can fill.

 ### Post issue to Jira

-By posting issue in Jira, we mean a possibility to create new issue in Jira from ReportPortal and upload logs and attachments from an execcution.
+By posting the issue in Jira, we mean a possibility to create a new issue in Jira from ReportPortal and upload logs and attachments from an execution.

-If you want to post new issue to Jira, you need to have a project or global integration with Jira.
+If you want to post a new issue to Jira, you need to have a project or global integration with Jira.

 [ ![Post issue](Images/userGuide/gettingStarted/Post issue.png) ](Images/userGuide/gettingStarted/Post issue.png)